-In the Materials browser that appears, click the Select tab.
-If the Materials browser does not open in the tray, the dialog may be in a hidden tray.
-In this case, hover your mouse cursor over the hidden tray tab.
+In the Materials panel that opens, click the Select tab.
+If the Materials panel does not open in the tray, the dialog box may be in a hidden tray.
+In this case, hover your cursor over the hidden tray tab.
 This will expand the tray.
-You can then open the Materials browser in the tray.
+You can then open the Materials panel in the tray.

 From the drop-down list, select a materials collection.

 Tip: To sample a material that’s already in your model, hold down the Alt key to switch temporarily to a Sample tool.
 With the Sample tool’s eyedropper cursor, click the face whose material you want to sample.
 Release the Alt key to return to the Paint Bucket tool.